-This 600 hours program shall consist of technical instruction and practical operations covering all practices of an esthetician.
+Students shall complete 600 hour program shall consist of technical instruction and practical operations covering all practices of an esthetician.
 Successful graduates will have the knowledge and skills needed to pass the State Board Examination and secure employment as an esthetician or facial and skin care specialist.
 Students receive classes in career development/resume development, interview preparation, job search skills/professionalism.
 Entire course is taught in English.